DeepIPC: Deeply Integrated Perception and Control for an Autonomous Vehicle in Real Environments: Methodology

 \subsection{Dataset}

-In imitation learning, a considerable amount of expert driving records is needed for training and validation (train-val) \cite{imitation2}\cite{garcia}\cite{hidehito}.
+In imitation learning and behavior cloning, a considerable amount of expert driving records is needed for training and validation (train-val) \cite{imitation2}\cite{garcia}\cite{hidehito}\cite{uzawa}.
 To create the dataset, we drive the vehicle at a speed of 1.25 m/s in a certain area inside Toyohashi University of Technology, Japan.
 As shown in Fig. \ref{fig:tut_map}, the left region is used for the train-val, and the right region is used for the test.
 We consider two experiment conditions which are noon and evening.
 For each condition, we record the driving data one time for the train-val and three times for the test.
 There are 12 routes in the train-val region and 6 routes in the test region.
 Each route is composed of several route points with a gap of 12 meters between each other.
 The route point will be changed once the vehicle is 4 meters close.
 In completing the point-to-point navigation task, the model must follow the route points in driving the vehicle.
-The observation is recorded at 4 Hz where one observation set consists of an RGBD image, GNSS location, 9-axis IMU measurement, wheel's angular speed, and the level of steering and throttle.
+The observation is recorded at 4 Hz and composed of an RGBD image, GNSS location, 9-axis IMU measurement, the wheel's angular speed, and the level of steering and throttle.
 The devices used to retrieve the data are mentioned in Table \ref{tab:data_info}, while their placement can be seen in Fig. \ref{fig:vehicle}.

 As mentioned in Subsection \ref{subs:model}, DeepIPC predicts waypoints, navigational controls, and semantic segmentation maps.
 As for waypoints ground truth, we leverage the vehicle's trajectory where the vehicle's location in one second, two seconds, and three seconds in the future are considered as the waypoints to be predicted.
 Meanwhile, navigational controls ground truth can be obtained from the record of steering and throttle levels.
 To avoid time-consuming manual annotation, we use SegFormer \cite{segformer} pre-trained on the Cityscapes dataset \cite{cityscapes} to provide pseudo-labels by performing semantic segmentation on all RGB images in twenty different classes as mentioned in Table \ref{tab:data_info}.
+SegFormer is chosen as it is one of the state-of-the-art models that has excellent performance in the image segmentation task.